ttim/leshy/docs/thoughts.md

 - Everything starts with core values / ideas of the project.
 I need to think this through.
   Seems like simplicity / no registers / specialization / focus on high level organization (as code caching etc, and symbols abstraction) is more important for me
+- Nodes should be reasonably efficient in interpreting but not *that* efficient, they are only intermediate step